session about to expire in few minutes

 September boasts two birthday flowers- the aster and the morning glory!

 The aster is a member of the daisy family and can be found in North America and Southern Europe.
 Some folks know of the aster as frost flowers, Michaelmas daisies, or starworts.
 “Aster” originates from a Greek word that means “star”, referring to the star-shaped flowers of the plant and relating to a popular story about the Greek Titan goddess of falling stars.
 According to legend, the aster flower came from her tears as she began to weep when she felt like there weren’t enough stars in the sky.
 These flowers play an important role in traditional medicine, as ancient people used to smoke and burn these flowers to ward off negative energy.
-Native tribes used these flowers as treatment for muscle pain, headaches, flu, and colds.
-The aster flower represented daintiness in the Victorian era, and has long been known as the emblem of the royal family in Europe.
+Native tribes used these flowers to treat muscle pain, headaches, flu, and colds.
+The aster flower represented daintiness in the Victorian era and has long been known as the emblem of the royal family in Europe.
 This is why the purple variety has been known to represent nobility, wisdom, and royalty.
-Since white represents innocence and purity, these blooms are often given for celebrations like a new job or a high school graduation.
+Since white represents innocence and purity, these blooms are often given for celebrations like a new job or high school graduation.
 The aster is one of the official 20th wedding anniversary flowers.
 Red or pink asters, symbolizing undying devotion, would be perfect for that sort of anniversary!

-Speaking of September flowers and hallmark anniversary flowers- Morning Glorys need apply!
+Speaking of September flowers and hallmark anniversary flowers, Morning Glorys need apply!
 These blooms are the other September birth flower and are the official flower for an 11th wedding anniversary.
 Because these flowers bloom in the morning and then die within the same day, they are hence called “Morning Glory”- the AM is their only time to shine!
 These flowers represent unrequited love because they have such a short lifespan, and also symbolize affection, mortality, and resurrection.
 Chinese tradition holds that these flowers determine a single day for lovers to meet.
 The folklore behind this is that two young lovers neglected their duties and the gods separated them on opposite sides of a river, permitting them only to meet for a single day in a year.

 Don’t show your love a single day of the year!
 Consider sending flowers often and let your loved ones know they are loved and cared for.